 Is the GoWild!
 Pass Worth It?

 The answer to this question depends entirely on how much you travel.
-To illustrate this, let's look at a sample flight from New York (JFK) to Las Vegas (LAS).
+To illustrate this, let's look at a sample flight from Atlanta (ATL) to Fort Lauderdale (FLL).

-At first glance, the results are somewhat compelling.
-The basic GoWild! fare is $85 cheaper than Frontier's standard fare and $60 cheaper than Discount Den.
-But what's less compelling is the price you pay for the opportunity to enjoy lower rates.
+At first glance, the results are pretty compelling.
+The basic GoWild! fare is $97 cheaper than Frontier's standard fare (greater than $0.01 fare because of hefty surcharges, taxes, and fees) and $74 cheaper than Discount Den.

-You don't need a membership to book the $170 flight between New York and Las Vegas.
+But you'll need to fly a lot to make the math work out long-term.
+Remember, you don't need a membership to book the $113 flight between Atlanta and Fort Lauderdale.
 Discount Den costs $99 for the first year and $59.99 each year thereafter.
-And if you recall from the table at the top of the post, a GoWild! pass costs $149 per month, $399 for seasonal terms, or $599 annually.
+And if you recall from the table at the top of the post, a GoWild! pass costs $149 per month, $299 for seasonal terms, or $599 annually.

 Ultimately, the GoWild!
 Pass, or even a Discount Den membership can be worth it, but only if you fly enough.
 Otherwise, you'll just end up paying more up front to pay less later on and fall short of justifying your investment.